 Punta Col de Varda is a bicuspidate tower, often climbed, lying inside the enchanted Cadini Group, a peculiar range built by an endless number of slender towers, needles, pinnacles, huge sharp flakes of dolomia, situated in the Northern Dolomites.
 This small but fascinating peak belongs to the Misurina branch of Cadini, just overlooking the village of Misurina and its lake, from which its fine and grey North-West face is just well visible.
-NW face keeps some satisfactory and pleasant climbing routes; mostly the direct Comici route is well known in reason of its exposed moves, the classic kind of climbing, the beauty of the line and the excellent quality of dolomia.
+NW face keeps some satisfactory and pleasant climbing routes; mostly the direct Comici route is well known in reason of its exposed climb, the classic style, the beauty of the line and the excellent quality of the "dolomia".
 It really deserves a visit, also in reason of its quick approach: an excellent choice to spend a not too long climbing day in a very satisfactory way.

 The starting point is Misurina m.
-1752, a small village situated on the shore of the lake with the same name.
+1752, a small village situated on the shore of the namesake lake.

 Road access to Misurina